RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 The obligations described below pertain to the FPKIMA and Agency PMAs.

-The FPKIPA shall---
+The FPKIPA shall—

   - Approve the CPS for each CA that issues certificates under this policy;

   - Review periodic compliance audits to ensure that CAs are operating in compliance with their approved CPSs;

   - Review name space control procedures to ensure that distinguished names are uniquely assigned for all certificates issued under this CP;

   - Revise this CP to maintain the level of assurance and operational practicality;

   - Publicly distribute this CP; and

   - Coordinate modifications to this CP to ensure continued compliance by CAs operating under approved CPSs.

-The Agency Policy Management Authorities shall---
+The Agency Policy Management Authorities shall—

   - Review periodic compliance audits to ensure that RAs and other components operated by the agency are operating in compliance with their approved CPSs; and

   - Review name space control procedures to ensure that distinguished names are uniquely assigned within their agency.

 ### CA Representations and Warranties

 CAs operating under this policy shall warrant that their procedures are implemented in accordance with this CP, and that any certificates issued that assert the policy OIDs identified in this CP were issued in accordance with the stipulations of this policy.

-A CA that issues certificates that assert a policy defined in this document shall conform to the stipulations of this document, including---
+A CA that issues certificates that assert a policy defined in this document shall conform to the stipulations of this document, including—

   - Providing to the FPKIPA a CPS, as well as any subsequent changes, for conformance assessment.

   - Maintaining its operations in conformance to the stipulations of the approved CPS.

   - Ensuring that registration information is accepted only from approved RAs operating under an approved CPS.

   - Including only valid and appropriate information in certificates, and maintaining evidence that due diligence was exercised in validating the information contained in the certificates.

   - Revoking the certificates of subscribers found to have acted in a manner counter to their obligations in accordance with section 9.6.3.

   - Operating or providing for the services of an on-line repository, and informing the repository service provider of their obligations if applicable.

 This CP will be reviewed and updated as appropriate when Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates published at <http://www.cabforum.org> are updated.

 ### RA Representations and Warranties

 An RA that performs registration functions as described in this policy shall comply with the stipulations of this policy, and comply with a CPS approved by the FPKIPA for use with this policy.
 An RA who is found to have acted in a manner inconsistent with these obligations is subject to revocation of RA responsibilities.
-An RA supporting this policy shall conform to the stipulations of this document, including---
+An RA supporting this policy shall conform to the stipulations of this document, including—

   - Maintaining its operations in conformance to the stipulations of the approved CPS.

   - Including only valid and appropriate information in certificate requests, and maintaining evidence that due diligence was exercised in validating the information contained in the certificate.

   - Ensuring that obligations are imposed on subscribers in accordance with section 9.6.3, and that subscribers are informed of the consequences of not complying with those obligations.

 ### Subscriber Representations and Warranties

 A subscriber (or human sponsor for device certificates) shall be required to sign a document containing the requirements the subscriber shall meet respecting protection of the private key and use of the certificate before being issued the certificate.
 Wherever possible, subscriber documents must be digitally signed.

-Subscribers shall---
+Subscribers shall—

   - Accurately represent themselves in all communications with the PKI authorities.

   - Protect their private key(s) at all times, in accordance with this policy, as stipulated in their certificate acceptance agreements and local procedures.

   - Promptly notify the appropriate CA upon suspicion of loss or compromise of their private key(s).
-Such notification shall be made directly or indirectly through mechanisms consistent with the CA's CPS.
+Such notification shall be made directly or indirectly through mechanisms consistent with the CA’s CPS.

   - Abide by all the terms, conditions, and restrictions levied on the use of their private key(s) and certificate(s).

-If the human sponsor for a device is not physically located near the sponsored device, and/or does not have sufficient administrative privileges on the sponsored device to protect the device's private key and ensure that the device's certificate is only used for authorized purposes, the device sponsor may delegate these responsibilities to an authorized administrator for the device.
+If the human sponsor for a device is not physically located near the sponsored device, and/or does not have sufficient administrative privileges on the sponsored device to protect the device’s private key and ensure that the device’s certificate is only used for authorized purposes, the device sponsor may delegate these responsibilities to an authorized administrator for the device.
 The delegation shall be documented and signed by both the device sponsor and the authorized administrator for the device.
 Delegation does not relieve the device sponsor of his or her accountability for these responsibilities.

 ### Relying Parties Representations and Warranties